joematthews/extreme-angular/README.md

 Configures the following settings in the [.vscode/settings.json file](.vscode/settings.json):

-- Set Prettier as default formatter
+- Sets Prettier as default formatter
-- Format code, and fix linting errors (if possible), on save with `CTRL+S` or via the menu.
+- Formats code, and fix linting errors (if possible), on save with `CTRL+S` or via the menu.
-- Auto save after 2 seconds (does not automatically format code or fix errors)
+- Auto saves after 2 seconds (does not automatically format code or fix errors)

 ### Husky & Lint-staged